Topic: DMD0225

 UDP Addressing

-IP Address - the IP Address of the Do-more CPU that will receive the data.
+IP Address is the IP Address of the Do-more CPU that will receive the data.
 This can be either a Fixed (static) IP Address or a Variable (dynamic) value.

-• Fixed Address - the TCP/IP Address assigned to the Do-more CPU.
+• Select Fixed Address to manually enter the TCP/IP Address assigned to the Do-more CPU in the instruction.
 IP addresses are canonically represented in dot-decimal notation, consisting of four decimal numbers, each ranging from 0 to 255, separated by dots.

 If this value will be sourced externally, like from a C-More panel, and it consists of 4 individual values, each written to a separate memory location, consider using the Initialize Data (INIT) instruction to "pack" these 4 externally sourced values into the 4 bytes of the DWord that will be used in the instruction.
 In the example below, the 4 octet values of the IP Address have been written to 4 successive DLV memory locations: